 - Develop activities with a commercial offering for all KICs.

-- Organize a number of community activities and events to provide a platform for dialogue and co-creation around the topics of skills development and digital education.
-These will be undertaken by participating KICs, sharing responsibilities and costs where appropriate.
+- Organise a number of community activities and events to provide a platform for dialogue and co-creation around the topics of skills development and digital education.

-In 2021, EIT Manufacturing is participating in the following concrete activities and events:
+In 2021, EIT Manufacturing is participating in the following concrete Human Capital related activities and events:

 – Organisation of the DigiEduHack 2021 as part of the cooperation with EIT Climate and DG EAC.

-- Keynote and master class for the XKIC Educators Conference led by EIT Food in 2021.
+– Keynote and master class for the Cross-KIC Educators Conference led by EIT Food in 2021.

 – Further development of the Skill Charge platform introduced by EIT InnoEnergy.

-- TEC, BIBA and TUDelft.
+– Coordination of the four VR pilots, led by EIT Manufacturing, EIT Digital and EIT Food, with the aim of redefining virtual learning experiences and developing pedagogical methodologies for VR/AR training.
+The EIT Manufacturing pilot is managed by a consortium of INESC TEC, BIBA and TUDelft.
 The three partners have been using demonstrations of VR/AR solutions installed in their industrial labs to provide advanced training to companies of several industrial sectors, such as machinery, automotive, aeronautics, etc. INESC TEC typically applies the knowledge and results generated as part of its research in technology transfer projects, seeking value creation and immediate social relevance.
-Based on distinct fundamental research, BIBA carries out applied and contract research, both on national and international level, in the areas of production and logistics.
+Based on distinct fundamental research, BIBA carries out applied and contract research, both on the national and international level, in the areas of production and logistics.

-In the medium-term, the Human Capital project is also developing a joint body of knowledge and contents for re-use and repurpose across the EIT’s Knowledge and Innovation Communities.
+In the medium-term, the Human Capital project is also developing a joint body of knowledge and content for re-use and repurposing across the EIT Knowledge and Innovation Communities (KICs).